7 Reasons to Move to Ocala, Florida

 Juniper Springs in the Ocala National Forest

 One of the most unique things to do in Ocala is explore the Ocala National Forest, the southernmost forest in the continental U.S. and the world’s largest scrub forest.
-Escape the everyday with more than 430,000 acres of botanical diversity, all sorts of wildlife, and greater than 600 lakes and rivers.
+Escape the every day with more than 430,000 acres of botanical diversity, all sorts of wildlife, and greater than 600 lakes and rivers.

 And that is far from all!
 An extensive trail system provides hiking, biking, and horseback riding, and includes idyllic bridges and boardwalks from which to observe wildlife.
 If motorized sports are more your speed, motorized boats can be used on various lakes and rivers, and miles of OHV trails let you experience the Forest on motorcycles, ATVs, and UTVs.
 For an overnight stay, there are several campgrounds and cabins for rent.